equinor/flownet/docs/configuration_file.rst

 The scheme parameter decides how many sets of relative permeability curves to generate as input to Flow.
 There are three options.
-With **scheme: global** only one set of relative permeability curves will be generated, and applied to all flow tubes in the model.
+With **scheme: global** only one set of relative permeability curves will be generated and applied to all flow tubes in the model.
 With **scheme: individual** all flow tubes in the model will have its own set of relative permeability curves.
 With **scheme: regions_from_sim** FlowNet will extract the SATNUM regions from the input model provided, and assign the same set of relative permeability curves to all flow tubes